petersilva/si46ib9d/README.md

 ## What do you need?

--- This script runs on a router, or a host that runs DNS and DHCP servers. if you have a canned router appliance that does not run real debian, then this is not useful.   for example, I run my gateway on a raspberry pi, running raspbian.
-This is much more flexible/intuitive for linux oriented admins, but there is not UI (it's all command line.)
+This script runs on a router, or a host that runs DNS and DHCP servers. if you have a canned router appliance that does not run real debian, then this is not useful.   for example, I run my gateway on a raspberry pi, running raspbian.
+This is much more flexible/intuitive for linux oriented admins, but there is no UI, everything it done at the command line.

--- You should already have some background in bind/dhcp, etc...
+You should already have some background in bind/dhcp, etc...
 This script automates the tedium, but it does not help you understand the individual services.

 ## What is the point?
 If you want to be able to look at network traffic and have some idea who